Squash

 ‘Crown Prince’ and ‘Grey Pumpkin’ is a grey skinned pumpkin that is a little more unusual than the traditional orange varieties and emanate from New Zealand.
 Although it may not look as attractive, it is one of the best varieties for culinary use.
 The bright orange flesh has a fine flavour which is excellent when roasted.
 They are good keepers, will store until April and the size of each fruit varies from 2kg to 6kg.
 Sold in 16kg nets.

 Green Kabocha or Hokkaido.
-Sold out.
+(Still have some).
+25/9/25

 A member of the pumpkin family, this vegetable is a thick-skinned pumpkin-shaped squash that ranges in diameter from 8 to 12 inches with an average weight of 1kg to 3kg.
 Inside the hard deep green or redish-orange, spotted outer skin there is a semi-firm, dense golden flesh that has a rich, sweet flavour.
 With a flavor that tastes similar to pumpkin meat or a sweet potato, it is a good substitute for recipes requiring pumpkin or sweet potatoes as ingredients.
 When cooked its texture resembles that of a tender potato.
 It can be baked, braised, pureed, stuffed, or steamed to be served as a side dish or as a base for soups, cakes, and pies.